melissamonk-NOAA/Rmarkdown_workshop_2016/Git_with_R.md

 Basic idea:

 *Commit early and often.
 *Push to a remote, like GitHub, often.
-*The state of things on GitHub is your new “worst case scenario”.
+*The state of things on GitHub is your new "worst case scenario".
 *If you really screw things up locally, copy all the files (or the ones that have changed) to a safe place.
 *Usually your files are JUST FINE.
-But it is easy to goof up the Git infrastructure when you’re new at this.
+But it is easy to goof up the Git infrastructure when you're new at this.
 And it can be hard to get that straightened out on your own.
 *Rename the existing local repo as a temporary measure, i.e. before you do something radical, like delete it.
 *Clone the repo from GitHub to your local machine.
 You are back to a happy state.
 *Copy all relevant files back over from your safe space.
 The ones whose updated state you need to commit.
 *Stage and commit.
 Push.
 *Carry on with your life.

 Practice this before you need it, so you see how it works.